Beneteau Oceanis 321

-The Beneteau Oceanis 321 is a French sailboat, that was designed by Group Finot and first built in 1995.
+The Beneteau Oceanis 321 is a French sailboat that was designed by Group Finot and first built in 1995.

 Production

 The boat was built by Beneteau in France starting in 1995, with 848 examples completed, but it is now out of production.

 The Oceanis 321 design was also sold under the names Moorings 321, Moorings 322, Stardust 322 and Stardust 323.
 The Oceanis 321 Clipper was a version with many options included as standard equipment.

 Design

-The Oceanis 321 is a small recreational keelboat, built predominantly of fiberglass.
+The Oceanis 321 is a recreational keelboat, built predominantly of fiberglass.
 It has a masthead sloop rig, an internally-mounted spade-type rudder and a fixed fin keel with a weighted bulb.
 It displaces 9700 lb and carries 3000 lb of ballast.

 The boat has a draft of 4.26 ft with the standard keel fitted.
 The Oceanis 321 is fitted with a Swedish Volvo diesel engine.
 The fuel tank holds 16 u.s.gal and the fresh water tank has a capacity of 72 u.s.gal.

 The boat has a hull speed of 7.26 kn.